 Click the Change Your Plan button and select the plan you want from the window that displays.

-- If you’re upgrading, the change will be effective immediately and you will only be billed for the difference between the current plan and the new plan.
+If you’re upgrading, meaning the new plan has a greater row limit than the current plan, the change will be effective immediately and you will be charged the difference between the current plan and the new plan.

-- If you’re downgrading, the change will take effect at the end of the billing cycle.
-This will ensure you can take full advantage of the higher row allotment and access to premium integrations.
+If you’re downgrading, meaning the new plan has a lower row limit than the current plan, the change will take effect at the end of the billing cycle.
+This ensures that you can take full advantage of the higher row allotment for the remainder of the billing cycle.